 16. Offer, don’t assign responsibility.

-Create a friendly competition amongst the office.
+To reach a happy workplace, Create a friendly competition amongst the office.
 This will get employees to step up to the plate and be productive while offering a chance for you to evaluate how employee performance.
 You may discover some work better in cooperative teams or as leaders.
 Often, the employee says yes to additional projects because they think that it may pay off with a promotion, raise, or another reward.
 We adopt the mentality of “I just need to bust my butt for the next couple of months; then I can relax.”

 Employee goal-setting is a key responsibility for any manager.
 By setting measurable and attainable goals, a supervisor not only guides improvement in employee performance but also can actively help strengthen the business and enhance its reputation as an employer of choice.
 Make sure to define the company’s goals in which employees can work together.
 While working together as a team permits productivity, it’s also great to hone in on them as individuals and help set personal goals.